 When a MFIP or DWP family moves to another county and the new county accepts responsibility for the family’s employment plan, the new county is also responsible for providing child care assistance on the date that the county accepted responsibility for the plan.

 If the family was on Basic Sliding Fee (BSF) in the previous county, the family must let your county know of the move within 60 days of the move in order to receive Portability Pool funding.
+The original county should request address/residency verification but should not take any negative action if verification is not received.
+The new county must have verification prior to issuing a Service Authorization and if verification is not received, the case would be suspended.
 The original county remains financially responsible for the family’s BSF child care for the Unitary Residency period of two full calendar months.
-See Chapter 220.127.116.11 (BSF Portability Pool).
+See Chapter 18.104.22.168 (BSF Portability Pool).

 The family must continue to meet all eligibility guidelines to remain eligible.
 As long as the family contacts the new county prior to their case closing, apply the 85% State Median Income (SMI) exit criteria for families in their 12 month eligibility period or 67% State Median Income (SMI) exit criteria for families at their redetermination.
 If the family does not contact the new county prior to their case closing, the new county must treat the family as a new applicant.